 - ROOM & BOARD with a French host family.
 Daily breakfast, 6 dinners per week, Internet, and 1 load of laundry per week are included.
 Rooms are double or single occupancy.
 We cannot guarantee you a single room.
 For further information about living with a host family, please click here!

-- TUITION at The School of Humanities and Social Sciences or The Marchutz School of Fine Arts.
-Semester students may enroll in a maximum of 18 U.S. semester credits.
-Summer students may enroll in 3, 6, or 9 U.S. semester credits.
-(Summer program price varies depending on how many credits you take.)
+- TUITION at the IAU School of Humanities and Social Sciences or The Marchutz School of Fine Arts for the maximum number of credits indicated on the program course offerings page.
 Enrolling in more than the maximum number of credits (if permitted by the host institution) will result in an additional fee.
-Some classes carry additional fees for materials which are NOT included and must be paid for by the student.
+Some classes carry additional fees for materials or academic field trips which are NOT included and must be paid for by the student.
+Estimated additional fees are noted on the program course offerings page.

 - ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.